-Below we take a look at the different types of sensitivities that may be affecting your pet, and explore the best dog food for allergies.
+Below we take a look at the different types of sensitivities that may be causing your pet's allergies, and explore the best dog food for allergies.

 What’s causing my dog’s allergies?

-There are atopy allergies (pollen, mould, dust), contact allergies (grass, laundry detergent, bedding), flea allergies and asthma.
-Allergies to foods such as beef, chicken, fish, corn, wheat, soy, eggs and dairy are also common.
+Dogs can suffer from atopy allergies (pollen, mould, dust), contact allergies (grass, laundry detergent, bedding), flea allergies and asthma.
+Food allergies are also common.

-Again, like humans, some dogs will sneeze and itch and have red, irritated eyes, while others will suffer from diarrhea, vomiting, hair loss, raw skin, an upset tummy and ear infections.
-Symptoms will vary, but they all impact your pet’s quality of life.
+Some dogs will sneeze and itch and have red, irritated eyes, while others will suffer from diarrhoea, vomiting, hair loss, raw skin, an upset tummy and ear infections.

 Your vet can test for allergies, including environmental and food, but another effective way of figuring out the problem is a ‘limited ingredient diet’, which is something you can do at home.